Otto Lopez: Professional career

+Toronto Blue Jays

 Lopez signed with the Toronto Blue Jays as an international free agent on July 4, 2016.
 In 2017, he appeared in 51 games for the Rookie-level Gulf Coast League Blue Jays, and recorded a .275 batting average, one home run, and 15 runs batted in (RBI).
-Lopez played the 2018 season with the Rookie Advanced Bluefield Blue Jays and the Short Season-A Vancouver Canadians.
+Lopez played the 2018 season with the Rookie Advanced Bluefield Blue Jays and the Low–A Vancouver Canadians.
 He played in 58 total games and hit a combined .308 with three home runs, 28 RBI, and 14 stolen bases.

-Lopez played his first full season of minor-league baseball in 2019, appearing in 108 games for the Class-A Lansing Lugnuts and batted .324 with five home runs, 50 RBI, and 20 stolen bases.
+Lopez played his first full season of minor-league baseball in 2019, appearing in 108 games for the Single–A Lansing Lugnuts and batted .324 with five home runs, 50 RBI, and 20 stolen bases.
 In the offseason, Lopez played 13 games for the Leones del Escogido of the Dominican Professional Baseball League (LIDOM).
-The 2020 minor-league season was cancelled due to the COVID-19 pandemic.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He returned to the Leones during the 2020–21 offseason, appearing in 18 games and batting .254.

 On November 20, 2020, Lopez was added to the Blue Jays' 40-man roster to protect him from the Rule 5 draft.
 He split time during the 2021 season with the Double-A New Hampshire Fisher Cats and Triple-A Buffalo Bisons, batting a combined .315 in 113 games.
 On August 17, 2021, Lopez made his major-league debut against the Washington Nationals, striking out in his only at-bat.
 During the 2021–22 offseason he again played in LIDOM, batting .231 in 17 games for Gigantes del Cibao.

 Lopez spent most of the 2022 season with Buffalo.
 He collected his first major-league hit on October 1, 2022, his 24th birthday, against the Boston Red Sox.

+Lopez was optioned to Triple-A Buffalo to begin the 2023 season.
+In 80 games for Buffalo, he hit .251/.307/.330 with 2 home runs, 31 RBI, and 12 stolen bases.
+On August 1, 2023, Lopez was placed on the 60–day injured list with a left oblique strain.
+On February 9, 2024, Lopez was designated for assignment by the Blue Jays after the signing of Yariel Rodríguez was made official.

+Miami Marlins

+On February 13, 2024, Lopez was traded to the San Francisco Giants in exchange for cash considerations.
+He was optioned to the Triple–A Sacramento River Cats to begin the 2024 season.
+Lopez was designated for assignment by San Francisco on April 1.

+On April 4, 2024, Lopez was claimed off waivers by the Miami Marlins.

+International career

-Lopez played for the Canadian national baseball team in the 2023 World Baseball Classic.
+Lopez played for the Canada national baseball team in the 2023 World Baseball Classic.